 Candied bacon & pickled chestnuts

-Give your cheese an Italian twist with Camembert topped with classic party nibbles.
-Make a few slits in the top of a whole Camembert.
+Try an Italian twist.
+Make a few slits in the top of a whole camembert.
 Finely chop some capers and olives and sit on top of the cheese.
-Dot a small handful of sundried tomatoes on and bake until the cheese is melting.
+Dot with a small handful of sundried tomatoes and bake until the cheese is melting.

 Mulled wine & red onion chutney

-These festive flavours work perfectly with Camembert; perk up your standard red onion chutney with a dash of mulled wine spice.
-Heat some red wine until bubbling and reduced by half.
+These festive flavours work perfectly with camembert; perk up your standard red onion chutney with a dash of mulled wine.
+Heat the mulled wine until bubbling and reduced by half.
 Stir in some crushed garlic and red onion chutney.
-Put a whole Camembert on a baking sheet with a few slits in the top.
+Put a whole camembert on a baking sheet with a few slits in the top.
 Bake until melty, then spoon over the chutney.

 Which is your favourite cheesy melting pot?
-Let us know in the comments below...
+Leave a comment below...